Anything Goes: Regional revivals

+In August 2024, there was a revival at The Muny.
+It starred Jeanna de Waal as Reno, Jay Armstrong Johnson as Billy, Kevin Chamberlin as Martin, George Abud as Lord Evelyn, Kimberly Immanuel as Hope, Adrianna Hicks as Erma, Ann Harada as Evangeline, Lara Teeter as Elisha, and Eric Jordan Young as the Captain.
+Marcia Milgrom Dodge will direct with choreography by Jared Grimes.

 Film versions

 In 1936, Paramount Pictures turned Anything Goes into a movie musical.
 It starred Ethel Merman (the original Reno), with Bing Crosby in the role of Billy Crocker.
 Other cast members included Ida Lupino, Charles Ruggles, Arthur Treacher, and Grace Bradley.
 The director was Lewis Milestone.
 Among those contributing new songs were Hoagy Carmichael, Richard A. Whiting, Leo Robin, and Friedrich Hollaender.

 The book was drastically rewritten for a second film version, also by Paramount, released in 1956.
 This movie again starred Crosby (whose character was renamed), and Donald O'Connor.
 The female leads were Zizi Jeanmaire and Mitzi Gaynor.
 The script departed significantly from the original story and was written by Sidney Sheldon.
 The lesser-known Porter songs were cut, and new songs, written by Jimmy Van Heusen and Sammy Cahn, were substituted.

-A third version, filmed live on stage during a performance of the 2021 London revival, follows the 2011 Broadway revival.
+A third version, directed by Ross MacGibbon and Kathleen Marshall, filmed live on stage during a performance of the 2021 London revival, follows the 2011 Broadway revival.
 This version was eventually shown on US television on PBS' Great Performances on May 13, 2022.

-Television version
+Television versions

+In 1950, the premiere episode of Musical Comedy Time featured a televised version of Anything Goes starring Martha Raye.

 In 1954, Ethel Merman, at the age of forty-six, reprised her role as Reno in a specially adapted live television version of the musical, co-starring Frank Sinatra as the hero, now renamed Harry Dane; Merman's good friend Bert Lahr (who had co-starred with her on Broadway in DuBarry Was a Lady) as Moonface Martin; and Sheree North.
 This version was broadcast live on February 28, 1954, as an episode of The Colgate Comedy Hour, and has been preserved on kinescope.
 It used five of the original songs plus several other Porter numbers and retained the shipboard setting, but it had a somewhat different plot.
 It has been reported that Merman and Sinatra did not get along well.
 This version was released on DVD in 2011.

+In 1962, a Norwegian language television movie adaptation starring Per Asplin and Anita Thallaug aired as part of the NRK series Lommeoperetten.